penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-teachersoptimization-properties-excesscontinuousteaching.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/teachers/properties/excessContinuousTeaching
 ```

-Indicates the weight of placing more continuous sessions than declared in its settings.
+It indicates the weight of placing more continuous class units than those declared in the settings.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |